The safer a driver you are, the less likely you are to make claims on your car insurance policy – and so the cheaper that policy should be.

 The discount normally only builds up if you hold a policy for a continuous period of time – so if you do not own a car, and are not insured, for several years, for example, the clock will be re-set on your no-claims discount and any previous no-claims period is unlikely to be recognised.

-However, if the gap is only one or two years, your insurer may permit you to carry over any previous no-claims bonus – although you will not be credited for the time when you were not insured.
+However, if the gap is only one or two years, your insurer may permit you to carry over any previous no-claims discount – although you will not be credited for the time when you were not insured.

-Your no-claims period isn’t only affected by claims you yourself make: if another motorist claims against you for an accident where you were at fault – even if you don’t suffer any damage yourself – your no-claims bonus is likely to be affected.
+Your no-claims period isn’t only affected by claims you yourself make: if another motorist claims against you for an accident where you were at fault – even if you don’t suffer any damage yourself – your no-claims discount is likely to be affected.

 What level of discount can you expect?